-The PowerARC 300 includes a stick electrode holder with cable, and a work clamp with cable.
+The PowerARC 300ST includes a stick electrode holder with cable, and a work clamp with cable.
 Cables are approximately 10 ft. in length.
 Longer cables can be added to electrode holder, work clamp and connectors.
+This unit does not include TIG torch or regulator.